Nooshu/fe-detection/README.md

 # 🚨🚨Deprecated🚨🚨

 This repo has now been deprecated since the Design System team has now added the `:root {--govuk-frontend-version: "[version number]";}` into their CSS files.
+See [issue 2](https://github.com/Nooshu/fe-detection/issues/2) for more information!

 # GOV.UK Frontend Detection
 Bash script to try to find what version of GOV.UK Frontend is being used on a service.
 Point the script at a services CSS file to guess the version used.